Once you find a great study abroad program that aligns with your goals, it’s time to actually begin preparing yourself for the big trip.

 - One personal item, like a purse.

-Seriously, if you check two bags, you'll only be weighing yourself down (literally) and making that end-of-study-abroad trip unnecessarily cumbersome.
-Personally, I love traveling with my 45-liter Osprey bag and a tote.
-It's been my go-to luggage for everything from 2-month to 2-year long trips.
+While it may seem intimidating to live out of a couple of bags for an entire semester, If you check two bags, you'll only be weighing yourself down (literally) and making that end-of-study-abroad trip unnecessarily cumbersome.
+Personally, I love traveling with my 46-liter Osprey bag and a tote.
+It's been my go-to luggage for everything from 2-month to 2-year-long trips.

 Some other useful packing tips include: